WebAssembly/module-linking/proposals/module-types/Explainer.md

 * `$module` refers to a module (in the module index space) of type `$ModuleT`
 * the `n` operands `Tᵢ` match the `n` imports of `$ModuleT` in import vector order
 * `$InstanceT` is the instance type of `$ModuleT`

+Note that while `instance.instantiate` relies on the positional order of imports in the local type definition of `$ModuleT`, module subtyping is independent of order (exports are matched by string) and thus reordering the exports of a module definition will never break clients.

 Instance imports and definitions can also be used as operands to `instance.instantiate`.
 For example, this module imports a `wasi_file`